yewin-mm/spring-boot-docker-compose-sample/README.md

 * After application was running well as container, you can test application is alive or not by calling api which I added in this demo-application. <br>
  Call `http://localhost:8080/spring-boot-docker-compose-sample/getHello` via Browser or Postman.

-* If your application is not running well when application started up, you can check logs by removing `-d` to appear log in CMD or Terminal like below. <br>
+* If your application is not running well when application was started up, you can check logs by removing `-d` to appear log to check error in CMD or Terminal like below. <br>
   * run without detached mode `docker-compose up` <br>
   * you can stop (terminate) application by pressing Ctrl+C when you run application without detached mode.
   * I recommend to run with `-d` option after checking error.

 * If you run application with detached mode and if you want to stop application, you can stop container. (if not with `-d` option, you can `ctrl+c` to stop container)
 * Please note that If you don't stop container, your application container will run background the whole time.
+* So, you need to stop your application if your application is not go live for the whole time.
   * Type
     ```sh
     docker-compose down